| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 quite popular due to small size and docile nature.
 They can get to the size of 12-20 inches.
 Bearded Dragond are

-When you decide to buy a Bearded Dragon whether from a breeder or a pet store, look over it carfully.
+perfect for familes with small children due to there amount of attention they will give.
+Choosing your Bearded Dragon When you decide to buy a Bearded Dragon whether from a breeder or a pet store, look over it carfully.
 One

 of the first few things you should notice is the how alert and active the Bearded Dragon is, you dont want a Bearded Dragon